tacesrever/easy-frida/README.md

 # easy-frida
-a sample tool for easyily dev/debug using frida and write module for agent. (mainly used for android)
+a simple tool for easyily dev/debug using frida and write module for agent. (mainly used for android)